Balhau/bdloader/README.md

 ### On the name

 BDLoader is the shortname for Balhau Downloader.
+Which was the first idea for the development of this extension.
+However the name is now a little bit mis-representative of the extension because it already does some more things

 ### Torrents start/stop